DevOps-Nirvana/threaded-cron-task-engine/README.md

 # Multithreaded Cron/Task Engine

-This codebase from [Github](https://github.com/DevOps-Nirvana/threaded-cron-task-engine) fixes the following problem(s) I've encountered in the field of DevOps and automation...

-* Need a Cron/Task engine similar to supervisord/cron to run a process regularly on a schedule/interval that...
+With 20+ years of experience as an DevOps Architect I found the need for an Cron/Task engine (similar to [supervisord](http://supervisord.org/)) that can run a process regularly on a schedule/interval that can...

-* Remembers the previous interval it ran the script and continues to execute it properly on that schedule
+* Remember the previous interval it ran the script and continues to execute it properly on that schedule (laughing at supervisord)
-* Allows you to specify certain days/times of the day to "skip" running
+* Allows you to specify certain days/times of the day to "skip" running (pointing fingers at cron/supervisord)
 * Detects and kills a child process if it runs too long (laughing at cron/supervisord)
-* Allows you to change into a specific directory before running (silly cron)
+* Allows you to change into a specific directory before running (silly cron, tho can manually DiY this)
-* Guarantees it doesn't run a command more than once (I'm looking at you cron)
+* Guarantees it doesn't run a command more than once (I'm looking at you cron, have to hack around this)
-* Runs scripts with a full shell environment/tty (ahh cron you are painful)
+* Runs scripts with a full shell environment/tty (ahh cron you are painful in this regard)
-* Something super easy to setup, run, and maintain (_stares at supervisord_)
+* Something super easy to setup, run, and maintain (_stares at supervisord intently_)
-* Have little or no dependencies on any system packages or libraries.
-Aka, maximum portability
+* Have little or no dependencies on any system packages or libraries, giving maximum portability
-* Can execute any language, script, executable easily
+* Can execute any language, script, executable easily as long as it can be executed by a shell command
-* Runs reliably and the same way on every operating system
+* Runs reliably and consistently on every operating system

 Honestly, with that list above, there isn't a tool out there that can do all, or most of those _well_, which simply disappoints me.